Jialing-Huang/Full_Emlyout/README.md

 # EmLayout

+THE Project is a full function EmLayout strucuture.
+It is a good reference for frntend.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

 ## Development server